 1. Provide Options

 Unless you’re hosting a themed dessert bar, it’s nice to have a few options.
 From something fruity, something chocolate, or something baked and even fried.
 Making 4 pies is a little boring.
 Having all chocolate flavors isn’t ideal either.
 A few fun ideas are to make a trifle like my cranberry ginger one (they’re seriously so easy and pretty), cookies and fruit.
 I think having something from each category is great.
-Like a cake or bread, pie, cookie and fruit.
+A good menu could include a cake or bread, pie, cookies and some fresh fruit.
 Also, don’t forget a beverage!
 Whether you choose bubbly or something more seasonal like my maple bourbon apple cider, cocktails always make the party more fun!

 2. Add Something Fresh

-Disregard that my actual buffet in these photos is missing fresh fruit (although there are sugared cranberries!).
-But I think all dessert stations should include fresh fruit.
+Disregard that my actual buffet in these photos is missing fresh fruit (although there are sugared cranberries!) but I think all dessert stations should include fresh fruit.
 I like to serve cut up strawberries, pineapple and berries alongside a whipped topping.
 This recipe works great, or do one package of cream cheese and one package of fluff for the easiest and most decadent fruit dip.
+This dip is also great with cookies and graham crackers!

 3. Create Different Heights